ibm-cloud-docs/sap-vpc/sap-vpc-general-iaas-concepts.md

 ### IBM Cloud Generation 2 environment
 {: #vpc-gen2}

 The {{site.data.keyword.vpc_short}} is available for Generation 1 {{site.data.keyword.virtualmachinesshort}} that are based on Classic Infrastructure (formerly known as VPC on Classic) and with Generation 2 {{site.data.keyword.virtualmachinesshort}}.
 The Generation 2 compute platform is based on the latest infrastructure, and offers improved networking performance (up to 80 Gbps), five times faster provisioning than before, and a flexible selection of extra IaaS resources.

 {{site.data.keyword.cloud_notm}} for SAP provides SAP-certified infrastructure by using the latest Generation 2 {{site.data.keyword.virtualmachinesshort}}.

 ### IBM Cloud VPC network connectivity
 {: #vpc-network-connectivity}

 {{site.data.keyword.vpc_short}} provides a robust network that is secured for an individual customer, with flexible compute.

 A VPC is created within a specific region, and that region contains zones where subnets are created and resources are deployed.
 Each zone uses an address prefix, while subnets exist within this construct.
 You can define each subnet manually by choosing the IP range and the subnet mask, or you can choose the number of IP addresses needed.

-For more information on VPC zone-to-zone, VPC-to-VPC, VPC-to-Classic Infrastructure, and VPC-to-on-premises data centers by using a VPC VPN Gateway, see [About Networking for VPC](/docs/vpc?topic=vpc-about-networking-for-vpc) and [Setting up access to classic infrastructure](/docs/vpc?topic=vpc-setting-up-access-to-classic-infrastructure).
+For more information on VPC access for zone-to-zone, VPC-to-VPC, VPC-to-Classic Infrastructure, and VPC-to-on-premises data centers by using a VPC VPN Gateway, see [About Networking for VPC](/docs/vpc?topic=vpc-about-networking-for-vpc) and [Setting up access to classic infrastructure](/docs/vpc?topic=vpc-setting-up-access-to-classic-infrastructure).

 ### VPC storage
 {: #vpc-storage}

 {{site.data.keyword.block_storage_is_full}} uses input/output operations per second (IOPS) to determine storage needs.
 All storage is selected based on capacity (GB) and performance (IOPS) measurements and is required to meet a specific SAP NetWeaver configuration.